jcmoraisjr/haproxy-ingress/docs/content/en/docs/getting-started/_index.md

   --set controller.hostNetwork=true
 ```

+{{% alert title="Note" %}}
+The configuration above will deploy the latest stable HAProxy Ingress.
+Add `--version '~<version>.0-0'` command-line option to install another version, including beta and snapshot - eg `--version '~0.12.0-0'` will install the v0.12 controller version.
+{{% /alert %}}

 The controller should be running in a few seconds.
 There are two important changes made in the example above:

 * namespace: we're instructing helm to install HAProxy Ingress in the `ingress-controller` namespace.
 This namespace will be created if it does not exist yet.
 The default behavior, if namespace is not provided, is to deploy the controller in the current namespace.